 Innovation in Web 3.0 and the Solidity Framework

-Web3.0 gives users more control over their information and thus helps to decentralize the Internet.
+Web 3.0 gives users more control over their information and thus helps to decentralize the Internet.
 It enables users to conduct business with one another directly without going through intermediary sites like PayPal or Facebook.
+Many CMO meetings are being conducted to further assess its application which can be useful for cnn business news.